ralna/spral/doc/Fortran/rutherford_boeing.rst

 recommend the use of the HSL routines
 `MC55 <http://www.hsl.rl.ac.uk/catalogue/mc55.html>`_ and
 `MC56 <http://www.hsl.rl.ac.uk/catalogue/mc56.html>`_ that are available
-for free (though redistrbution is not permitted).
+for free (though redistribution is not permitted).

 Version history
 ---------------